Royal NIOZ, the Netherlands Institute for Sea Research, is part of NWO-I, the institutes organisation of NWO (Dutch

 Our facilities are located on the Wadden island of Texel and in the town of Yerseke on the border of the Eastern Scheldt.

-Our primary source of basic funding is the Netherlands Organisation for Scientific Research (NWO).
+Our primary source of basic funding is the Dutch Research Council (NWO).
 Another long-term financial partner is Utrecht University.
 An overview of the budget can be found in our Annual Report.